Arvamer/gilrs/README.md

 although there is also a [GitHub mirror](https://github.com/Arvamer/gilrs).
 Please use GitLab's issue tracker and merge requests.

-This repository contains submodule - after you clone it, don't forget to run `git submodule init; git submodule update` (or clone with `--recursive` flag) or you will get compile errors.
+This repository contains submodule; after you clone it, don't forget to run `git submodule init; git submodule update` (or clone with `--recursive` flag) or you will get compile errors.